 Precision - is a metric that estimates what proportion of all objects that the algorithm classified as positive are actually positive.

 Prompt - represents the stimulus or input provided to the model to generate a response or text.
+Prompt can contain context that will help the model better understand what is being said.

 Quantization - in language models, this is the process of limiting the rounding of numbers to reduce the amount of RAM consumed.
+The lower the value, the faster the work, but the less accurate the result.

 RAG (Relative-Augmented Generation) - is a technique that grants generative artificial intelligence models information retrieval capabilities by integrating external retrieval systems, improving their context and relevance.